rust-lang/rust/doc/tutorial.md

 # Getting started

-## Installation

-The Rust compiler currently must be built from a [tarball][].
-We hope to be distributing binary packages for various operating systems in the future.
+The Rust compiler currently must be built from a [tarball], unless you are on Windows, in which case using the [installer][win-exe] is recommended.

-The Rust compiler is slightly unusual in that it is written in Rust and therefore must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
-As such, source builds require that:

-  * You are connected to the internet, to fetch snapshots.
+Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
+As such, source builds require a connection to the Internet, to fetch snapshots, and an OS that can execute the available snapshot binaries.

-  * You can at least execute snapshot binaries of one of the forms we offer them in.
-Currently we build and test snapshots on:
+Snapshot binaries are currently built and tested on several platforms:

-    * Windows (7, server 2008 r2) x86 only
+* Windows (7, Server 2008 R2), x86 only
-    * Linux (various distributions) x86 and x86-64
+* Linux (various distributions), x86 and x86-64
-    * OSX 10.6 ("Snow Leopard") or 10.7 ("Lion") x86 and x86-64
+* OSX 10.6 ("Snow Leopard") or 10.7 ("Lion"), x86 and x86-64

-You may find other platforms work, but these are our "tier 1" supported build environments that are most likely to work.
-Further platforms will be added to the list in the future via cross-compilation.
+You may find that other platforms work, but these are our "tier 1" supported build environments that are most likely to work.

+> ***Note:*** Windows users should read the detailed
+> [getting started][wiki-start] notes on the wiki.
+Even when using
+> the binary installer the windows build requires a MinGW installation,
+> the precise details of which are not discussed in this tutorial.

 To build from source you will also need the following prerequisite
 packages:

 * g++ 4.4 or clang++ 3.x
-  * python 2.6 or later
+* python 2.6 or later (but not 3.x)
 * perl 5.0 or later
 * gnu make 3.81 or later
 * curl

 Assuming you're on a relatively modern *nix system and have met the prerequisites, something along these lines should work.
-Building from source on Windows requires some extra steps: please see the [getting started][wiki-get-started] page on the Rust wiki.

 ~~~~ {.notrust}
 $ wget http://dl.rust-lang.org/dist/rust-0.4.tar.gz